amateurdeveloperof31/Tkinter-MOCS-Cricket-Simulator/README.md

 Installation
 1. Clone the repository using git clone https://github.com/amateurdeveloperof31/Tkinter-Book-Cricket.git
-2. Navigate to the project directory using cd Book-Cricket
+2. Navigate to the project directory using cd Cricket-Simulator
 3. Run the game using python book_cricket.py

+Usage
+1. Launch the simulator and enter the team names and colors.
+2. Simulate the coin toss to determine which team bats or bowls first.
+3. Simulate the batting and bowling overs.
+4. The simulator will calculate the match result and display the winner.

 Images by Freepik
 - Main Image: https://www.freepik.com/free-vector/ipl-cricket-illustration-hand-drawn-style_20913083.htm#fromView=search&page=1&position=34&uuid=baaf010a-ce3a-4f99-8bbb-e9b5bab90bb3&query=cricket